 Design Environment Congruent with Purpose.
 Stop serving coffee and donuts and other assorted “junk” foods at presentation meetings.
 We only need to do this at the types of meetings that require anesthesia to make the boredom tolerable.
 If we stop holding meetings like the one Ann’s group was planning, then we don’t need to tranquilize our victims.
 Serve healthy, hydrating foods at day long meetings like fruit, salads, bottled water, plain yogurt, etc. Scrap the conference tables and set up the room to facilitate communication and collaboration in lieu of lecture sleep fests.
 Assure that the climate controls provide a relatively constant, moderate temperature, or find a venue where this is possible.
 And finally, please invite people with colds or flu to go home rather than passing it on to everyone else!

-Do you need help designing a meeting and can’t find anyone to bounce ideas of off?
+Do you need help designing a meeting and can’t find anyone to offer feedback on your ideas ?
 That’s what I’m here for!
 Send me an email and let me know how I can help.

 What will you add from the suggestions above to your workshop planning checklist?
 If you’re a participant, offer this article or suggestions from it to the meeting planners to contribute to a more dynamic and collaborative gathering.
 I look forward to your comments, insights or feedback about this article.
 Please tell us about your experiences or if there’s something we’ve missed in the comments section below.
 We’d love to hear from you.